Trafficking Risk in Sub-Saharan African Supply Chains

 LEVEL OF NATIONAL ECONOMIC DEVELOPMENT

-Seychelles is scored in the high human development category, according to the UN Human Development Index, with a rank of 63 out of 188 countries and a score of 0.782.
-Seychelles’ human development score is higher than its southern island neighbors, Madagascar, Comoros, and Mauritius, as well as its coastal neighbors, Tanzania, Kenya, and Somalia.[31]
+Seychelles is scored in the high human development category, according to the 2021 UN Human Development Index (HDI), with a rank of 72 out of 191 countries and a score of 0.785.[47]
+Seychelles’ human development score is higher than its southern island neighbors, Madagascar and Comoros, as well as its coastal neighbors, Tanzania, Kenya, and Somalia.
+Seychelles’ HDI increased 5.5 percent since 2000 with increases in factors such as life expectancy and expected years of schooling.[48]

 LEVEL AND EXTENT OF POVERTY